 Comment.
-Section 16041 continues without substantive change the part of former Civil Code Section 2259 relating to the effect of compensation on the standard of care.
+Section 16041 restates without substantive change the part of former Civil Code Section 2259 relating to the effect of compensation on the standard of care.
+A different rule applies to a custodian under the Uniform Transfers to Minors Act.
+See Section 3912(b)(1).